BrianStritch/DBMS-postgres-sqlalchemy-orm-CRUD/README.md

     1. To view, or list, any databases in our environment, we can type \l.

-    2. to cvreate a new database , type , CREATE DATABASE chinook;
+    2. to create a new database , type , CREATE DATABASE chinook;

     3.  the standard way to separate each SQL statement is by adding a semicolon at the end of the statement, since you can theoretically combine multiple commands in a single entry.